Initially I did not want to bore you with another

-New York Times reported about a sarcastic remark of one of our deputy speakers of parliament (
+New York Times reported a sarcastic remark of one of our deputy speakers

-Wolfgang Thierse the German press and I became exited.
+Wolfgang Thierse, the German press and I became excited.

 |